 Chronic anxiety and stress are often related to a strong feeling of overwhelm.
-When things get to be too much and we just don’t know what to do next, we either freeze (do nothing), fly (run away and avoid), or fight (we get angry and everyone around us knows it)!
+When things get to be too much and we just don’t know what to do next, we either freeze (do nothing), fly (run away and avoid), or fight (we get tense, irritable, even angry and everyone around us knows it)!

 I am huge on self-awareness.
 This is a pretty cool and fairly new topic in the world in psychology, but it has so much influence on one’s well-being!
+It's the first step in emotional intelligence.

 Let me digress for a second and I promise I will get back to self-awareness.
 One of my biggest pet peeves in therapy is when a clinician only looks at one aspect of the individual.
 You may find a counselor who will just debate your negative thoughts, one who will only validate and empathize with your feelings, one that will just try to change your behaviors or your primary care physician who will just give you drugs.